Introduction: Export Sugar

 - The HTS code

 For the export of sugar and sugar confectionery (including white chocolate) but not cocoa, the HS code is a must.
-The sugar product comes under the category of processed agriculture/food items, and the HS code for the same varies from 1701 to 1704 depending on the type of sugar, and the HS code 2303 is for the waste of sugar manufacturing, residue of starch manufacturing, and other similar residues, beet-pulp, bagasse, brewing or distilling dregs, and other waste, whether or not in the form of pellets.
+The sugar product comes under the category of processed agriculture/food items, and the HS code for the same varies from 1701 to 1704 depending on the type of sugar, and the HS code 2303 is for the waste of sugar manufacturing, the residue of starch manufacturing, and other similar residues, beet-pulp, bagasse, brewing or distilling dregs, and other waste, whether or not in the form of pellets.
 The shelf life of the sugar must be clearly mentioned on the package.

 - FSSAI Registration

-Food Safety and Standards Authority of India (FSSAI) gives value to the sugar in the market through the food symbol, the method of handling sugar, the brand name, the commodity name (sugar as per quality), Grade, method of preparation, organization or company name, FSSAI logo, FSSAI license number, net quantity, manufacturing date, expiry date, lot number, and batch number are all ensured by the FSSAI authorization.
+Food Safety and Standards Authority of India (FSSAI) gives value to the sugar in the market through the food symbol, the method of handling sugar, the brand name, the commodity name (sugar as per quality), Grade, the method of preparation, organization or company name, FSSAI logo, FSSAI license number, net quantity, manufacturing date, expiry date, lot number, and batch number are all ensured by the FSSAI authorization.

 - DGFT License

 Every category of foods requires DGFT License, through which the IEC code is provided, and through the single integrated platform, the GST and taxation for the goods are taken into account.
-The linking of IEC through DGFT makes the exporter's ease in the exporting process.
+The linking of IEC through DGFT makes the exporter ease in the exporting process.

 Recently, the government has issued several restrictions on the export of sugar and white sugar under the category of restricted exports.
 So the exporter has to get an Export Release Order (ERO) from the Directorate of Sugar and Vegetable Oils, Department of Food and Public Distribution (DFPD), Ministry of Consumer Affairs, Food and Public Distribution, under Section 3 of the Essential Commodities Act, 1955, along with Clauses 4 and 5 of the Sugar Control Order, 1966, for the export of sugar under certain restrictions.